 The gentleman sitting on the right of me was a Punjabi man who when the plane took off and landed become quite unnerved.
 He had a panic attack grabbing onto the seat in front, fidgeting around, whispering ‘why, why, why?’.
 On landing all the TV’s changed to a video image from a camera on the front of the plane so you could see what the pilots saw when landing.
 It didn’t help the disposition of the Indian man at all who covered it up with his hands and desperately tried to find a button to turn it off but the option wasn’t available.

 I arrived in Istanbul and caught a taxi to the bus station and a bus back to Tbilisi.
 It felt strange to see the infrastructure of Istanbul with it’s clean buildings and developed roads roads, free of cows, dirt, rubbish, and people.
 I could close my eyes and I could still see India.

 However, I was still incredibly happy to travel back to Tbilisi and arrived after a 26 hour bus journey to cycle to meet Fanny in Pushkin square next to Freedom square in the centre of Tbilisi.
 I got a puncture cycling there on the way and journalist intercepted me and asked me some questions for a newspaper article!

 I arrived into the flat and since then I’ve been in Georgia.
-I will keep you posted on my plans which will involve fixing my bike, sorting Fanny out with equipment to travel by bike, organising my photos, writing a book, teaching English and technology, finding website work, and hopefully developing and enjoying mountain biking in Georgia.
+I will keep you posted on my plans which will involve fixing my bike and sorting Fanny out with equipment to travel by bike.
+I will also be organising my photos and writing a book.
+I plan to get a job teaching English and technology, find website work, and hopefully enjoy some mountain biking in Georgia.

 Fanny and I back in Tbilisi and the demonstrations in front of the Parliament building.